marzwick/DemoSite/site/src/design.md

     6. Considering the forces acting on an object in motion (direction and magnitude), predict the resultant motion of the object using Newton's laws.

+---
 ## Course Design in Practice

+!!! compat ""
+    `NOTE: This content was restructured recently.
+Its objectives need to be rewritten.`

 ### Setting learning goals and learning objectives